 Faro Barcelona is one of the newcomers at Light Middle East 2018, who will be presenting their new range of ceiling fans, indoor and outdoor lighting.
 Javier Martin Comillas, CEO said: "We are launching several new designs at Light Middle East 2018 for indoor and outdoor lighting.
 Among of all them, stable collaborations with front-line designers; multifunctional models that combine lighting with all kinds of utilities such as wireless charging or sound reproduction; references with optimal value for money or ultra-portable LED lights with battery,"

 Back after a successful Light Middle East last year, where they launched small, compact RGBW projectors and profile LEDs, Concept Light are returning this year with more innovative profile LED lines.

-Meanwhile, Ragni of France, who have specialized in streetlighting since 1927 and whose products have been in the UAE for the last 25 years, will be introducing a range of completely solar powered smart lighting range.
+Meanwhile, Ragni of France, who has specialized in streetlighting since 1927 and whose products have been in the UAE for the last 25 years, will be introducing a range of completely solar-powered smart lighting range.
 Co-founder Francois Jarroulet said: "The Middle East is truly a leading market for Smart & Connected concepts.
 We created and launched our Smart Solutions for the local market and they are being successfully implemented in RTA's Al Awir project, in Mirdif and Royal Golf in Bahrain."